TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/08- Creating IAM user groups in AWS Console.md

 - **Purpose**: These users will inherit the permissions attached to the group.
 This step streamlines access management by assigning policies at the group level rather than individually.

 #### 3. **Attach Permissions Policies (Optional)**
-- **Action**: Selected **2 policies** out of 1066 available:
+- **Action**: Selected **0 policies** out of 1066 available: NO policy was attached at this stage
-  - `AdministratorAccess`: Grants full access to all AWS services and resources.
-  - `AdministratorAccess-Am...`: Likely a custom or scoped version of admin access (truncated name suggests it might be account-specific).
-- **Purpose**: These policies define what actions group members can perform.
-Attaching powerful policies like these to interns should be carefully reviewed—especially if the group is meant for limited access.
+- **Purpose**:Policies defines what actions group members can perform.Attaching  policies to interns should be carefully reviewed,especially if the group is meant for limited access.

 #### 4. **Review and Create**
 - **Action**: Clicked the **"Create user group"** button.